steveseguin/measure_frequency_response/README.md

 You can obtain pink noise from here: https://github.com/steveseguin/pink-noise-generator

-Run the script and use the two audio samples
+Run the script from Google Colab (Frequency_Response_analysis.ipynb) and use the two audio samples you recorded as inputs.

 ~ ENjoy